 You do not need to download the file to create your own Document Control Template, all the instructions and VBA code are in the sections below.
 But, it will be much easier to follow along if you have the Template downloaded.
 If you just want to get stuck right in, you can download the file and ignore the second part of this article.

-Whilst I try to create safe and reliable templates, I can (and often do) make mistakes.
+Whilst I try to create safe and reliable templates and add-ins, I can (and often do) make mistakes.
 Please backup copies of your files before opening this template or running any VBA code.
 If you do find any bugs or errors, please let me know using my contact page.

-By using this or any other template from the site, you agree that I will not be held liable for any type of damages, and use is entirely at your own risk.
+By using any templates, add-ins, downloads or information from the site, you agree that I will not be held liable for any type of damages, and use is entirely at your own risk.

 Using the Document Control Template?